insin/newforms/docs/index.rst

 non-hidden field is to call ``asWidget()``, which renders the Widget the Field is configured with.

-Reusing a layout for the form's fields
+Reusing a layout for the Form's Fields
 --------------------------------------

 The example above should have had your duplicated code sense tingling - if